judsonlmoore/judsonlmoore.com/_posts/blog/2020-03-04-consequences-of-rotary-youth-programs.md

 Not only was this the most rewarding 27-months of my life, but the work I did there in establishing an online network for journalists in rural areas, [kyrgyzmedia.kg](https://kyrgyzmedia.kg/), has gone on to enable a national association of Community Media and has changed the capacity of rural communities to have their voice heard all around the world.

-{% cloudinary /assets/images/2020/02/showing-up-by-invitation.jpeg caption="Peace Corps Volunteers with US Ambassador Pamela Spratlen at the US Embassy in Bishkek." %}
+{% cloudinary post-image /assets/images/2020/02/showing-up-by-invitation.jpeg caption="Peace Corps Volunteers with US Ambassador Pamela Spratlen at the US Embassy in Bishkek." %}

 ### 3. Random Chance